yanncerf/contexti.sh/README.md

 # Contexti.sh
-`Pronounced like "context-ish" as it's a very unfancy and hacky way to carry out a very superficial task`
+`Pronounced "context-ish" as it's a very unfancy and hacky way to carry out a very superficial task`
 # Table de Matières

 - [Installation](#installation)